-With regards to the implementation of VAT on digital transactions, the Ministry of Finance Regulation Number 48/PMK.03/2020 (MoF 48/2020) was issued and governs procedures for appointing foreign or non-resident companies for collection and depositing, as well as reporting VAT on the use of intangible taxable goods or taxable services (or both) from outside the customs area but that is used within the customs area through electronic systems.22
+With regards to the implementation of VAT on digital transactions, the Ministry of Finance Regulation No. 48/PMK.03/2020 (MOF 48/2020) was issued and governs procedures for appointing foreign or non-resident companies for collection and depositing, as well as reporting VAT on the use of intangible taxable goods or taxable services (or both) from outside the customs area but that is used within the customs area through electronic systems.22

 In responding to the covid-19 pandemic, the government has taken several measures, including issuing numerous facilities and incentives23 to stabilise the economy and community productivity, which have been greatly affected by the pandemic.
-The most recent incentive has been reinstated in Ministry of Finance Regulation Number 9/PMK.03/2021 (MoF 9/2021) regarding tax incentives for taxpayers who have been affected by the covid-19 pandemic.
+The most recent incentive has been reinstated in Ministry of Finance Regulation No. 9/PMK.03/2021 (MOF 9/2021) regarding tax incentives for taxpayers who have been affected by the covid-19 pandemic.

 Other than the pandemic, another issue that should be highlighted is the enactment of Omnibus Law on Job Creation that accommodates taxation matters.
-On the basis of Articles 111-114, the Act amended four taxation laws, namely the Income Tax Law, Value Added Tax, Law on Goods and Services and Sales Tax on Luxury Goods, Law on General Provisions and Tax Procedures, and Regional Tax and Retribution Law.
+On the basis of Articles 111-114, the Act amended four taxation laws, namely the Income Tax Law, Value Added Tax, the Law on Goods and Services and Sales Tax on Luxury Goods, the Law on General Provisions and Tax Procedures, and the Regional Tax and Retribution Law.
 One of the fundamental provisions is the addition of an exemption for dividends in the case of significant shareholdings.
-The exemption applies as long as dividends are reinvested in the territory of the Republic of Indonesia for a certain period of time.24 The introduction of a dividend exemption regime will mean that Indonesia to a certain degree has moved from a worldwide-based income tax system into a partially territorial income tax regime.
+The exemption applies as long as dividends are reinvested in the